-It is possible in Texas for your parental rights to be terminated by agreement between you and your child’s other parent.
-The State of Texas understands that the family unit is the basis for our society.
-Their interest lies in having a healthy state where children are cared for and those children are able to grow up into functioning, productive adults.
-It’s not that the state has a huge heart and really cares for your child in particular.
-It’s out of the State of Texas’ own self-interest that they want two parents to be available and able to raise a child.
+In Texas, your parental rights can be terminated by agreement between you and your child's other parent.
+Texas understands that the family unit is the basis for our society.
+Their interest lies in having a healthy state where children are cared for, and those children can grow up into functioning, productive adults.
+It's not that the State has a huge heart and cares for your child in particular.
+It's out of the State of Texas' self-interest that they want two parents to be available and able to raise a child.

-How, you may be asking, does this impact you and your desire to terminate your parental rights in relation to your child?
+How, you may be asking, does this impact you and your desire to terminate your parental rights about your child?
 Put yourself in the shoes of a Texas family judge.
-A piece of paper has just crossed your desk (or more likely your computer screen) wherein you and your child’s other parent have filed a joint petition to have your parental rights terminated in relation to your four-year-old daughter.
+A piece of paper has just crossed your desk (or, more likely, your computer screen) wherein you and your child's other parent have filed a joint petition to have your parental rights terminated about your four-year-old daughter.
 This judge has some big decisions to make.

 Suppose then that the judge eventually terminates your parental rights.
-From that point forward you have no rights or duties in relation to your child.
-This means that your child has no more of a relationship to you than to any other adult in the State.
-This is a final decision, for the most part, and you will have little opportunity to come back in the future and get that decision reversed.
+You have no ownership or duties to your child from that point forward.
+This means that your child has no more relationship with you than any other adult in the State.
+For the most part, this is a final decision, and you will have little opportunity to come back in the future and get that decision reversed.

 A scary prospect can arise if your child's mother were to pass away unexpectedly while your child is still a minor.
 Now your child has no parents that are around to help raise her.
-From the state's perspective, your child has nobody in the world who has a legal obligation to care for and support your child.
-This is a difficult position for your child and the state to be in.
+From the State's perspective, your child has nobody in the world who has a legal obligation to care for and support your child.
+This is a difficult position for your child and the State.
 As you can see, this is part of the reason why courts are so hesitant to terminate a parent's parental rights- even if you are asking the court to do so.

 What can you do to show a court that your situation merits termination of your parental rights?